Pictures from Lagos will convince you to see this country, ASAP.

 Mmkay so this place is just a bit out of reach from Lagos, but makes for a rad day trip.
 If you have the time, consider trekking out to explore this beyond colorful and whimsical castle.
 It’s a stunner.
 (If it helps, it's a closer experience if you're already spending time in Lisbon — it's an easy day trip).

-A hodgepodge of yellow and red colors, plus Moorish and Gothic architectural styles, Pena Palace is one of the country’s most iconic UNESCO sites.
+A hodgepodge of yellow and red colors, plus Moorish and Gothic architectural styles, Pena Palace is one of the country’s most iconic UNESCO sites, found in the utterly charming city of Sintra.
 It’s been destroyed and remodeled over a few hundred years and produced a striking summer home to the royal family, and a historic tourist favorite if you visit today.
 Some say it inspired the classic German Neuschwanstein Castle (which inspired Walt Disney's castle in Disneyland).

 Here’s the address: Estrada da Pena, 2710-609 Sintra Portugal